Heyndrickxia coagulans

 Heyndrickxia coagulans (formerly Bacillus coagulans) is a lactic acid–forming bacterial species.
 This species was transferred to Weizmannia in 2020, then to Heyndrickxia in 2023.

 Description

 H. coagulans is a catalase-positive, spore-forming, motile, facultative anaerobe rod shaped microbe.
 H. coagulans is usually seen as Gram positive when a Gram stain test is performed.
 However, if the Gram stain test is performed while H. coagulans is entering the stationary phase of growth the microbe may appear Gram negative.
-It's isolated colonies revealed it having a pale yellow color, and typically arranging singly or as pairs.H. coagulans grows best at 50 °C, but the microbe can sustain growth for a temperature range of 30–55 C.
+H. coagulans grows best at 50 °C, but the microbe can sustain growth on a temperature range of 30–55 C.

 Taxonomic history

 The species was first isolated and described in 1915 by B.W.
 Hammer at the Iowa Agricultural Experiment Station as a cause of an outbreak of coagulation in evaporated milk packed by an Iowa condensary.
 Separately isolated in 1935 and described as Lactobacillus sporogenes in the fifth edition of Bergey's Manual of Systematic Bacteriology, it exhibits characteristics typical of both genera Lactobacillus and Bacillus; its taxonomic position between the families Lactobacillaceae and Bacillaceae was often debated.
 However, in the seventh edition of Bergey's, it was finally transferred to the genus Bacillus.
 DNA-based technology was used in distinguishing between the two genera of bacteria, which are morphologically similar and possess similar physiological and biochemical characteristics.

 In 2020, further genetic evidence shows that it is sufficiently different from other members of Bacillus to be transferred into its own genus.
 As a result, it became the type species of Weizmannia.
 In 2023, even further genetic evidence shows that Weizmannia was not sufficiently distinct from Heyndrickxia to be an independent genus; as a result, all members of Weizmannia were moved to Heyndrickxia.